nykevinwong/leetcode-review/algorithm-video/sorting.md

 we can swap the smaller one to the left for ascending order. we then increase current index by 1, and continue this process until current/next index hit/equals to last index.

+---
+**NOTE**
-[ with two loops, first loop indciates the current last index, second loop only stop after last second index, we don't need to write if statement to check since second for-loop conditional statement is already checking.
+  with two loops, first loop indciates the current last index, second loop only stop after last second index, we don't need to write if statement to check since second for-loop conditional statement is already checking.
-]
+---

 once a iteration is done, we are sure that the right-most parition interval now contains the sorted data. we can now see that sorted partition or right interval starts to grow, and the unsorted partition or left interval starts to shrink.